Skip to content

 • Source: github.com/nstance-dev/terraform-aws-nstance//{module}

-• Source: github.com/nstance-dev/terraform-gcp-nstance//{module}
+• Source: github.com/nstance-dev/terraform-google-nstance//{module}

 Region and project are inferred from the provider configuration via data sources (data.aws_region.current or data.google_client_config.current), to minimise the number of required variables per module.